esperanca/personal_website/src/posts/weeknote-27.md

 This week we tried to get back to an old habit: green juices in the morning.
 Leili created this recipe that I try to replicate every day with little success.
 You need to mix one lemon, a bit of ginger, one carrot, half apple and kale.
 It doesn’t taste good, but it helps to reduce the sugar cravings.

 ### Weekend and movies
-During the week we usually watch series.
 Fridays and Saturdays we watch movies.
 The highlight for this week is [Official Secrets](https://en.wikipedia.org/wiki/Official_Secrets_(film)).
 It's a drama based on Katharine Gun's real story.
 She was a British whistleblower who made a very brave move trying to expose some shady government tactics.
 In one scene, there was a zip-drive and I had that technology nostalgic feeling.
-Another good one we watched recently is Knives Out.

 ### Healthcheck